‘Raw’ Mastermind Julia Ducournau On Cannibalism And Humanity [Video]

 In Raw, French director and writer Julia Ducournau takes something many of us have experienced, the social and sexual awakening provided in a college atmosphere, and takes it a step further.
-Indeed, Ducournau’s exploration of cannibalism in Raw is as metaphorical and thought-provoking as it is surreal and disturbing.
+Indeed, Ducournau’s exploration of cannibalism in Raw is as metaphorical and thought provoking as it is surreal and disturbing.
 Yet, Julia reveals that her real reason for tackling the horror sub genre of cannibalism has more to do with what has been missing from the topic than for what effect the more graphic scenes in Raw would have on unsuspecting audiences.
 In short, Ducournau made Raw, because she felt cinema’s cannibals lacked emotional depth.

 Julia Ducournau Gets Raw About Cannibalism